-An effective tool for project scope management, BIM can prevent scope creep during the execution of a project especially in large projects where there are thousands of activities to be done.
+An effective tool for project scope management, BIM can prevent scope creep during the execution of a project, especially in large projects where there are thousands of activities to be done.

 BIM does this by a decomposition method called the Work Breakdown Structure (WBS) of the planned work which is part of the project scope statement.
-The WBS contains all the activities of the project and breaks them down to very manageable sizes known as work packages.
+The WBS contains all the activities of the project and breaks them down into very manageable sizes known as work packages.
 At this level, it is difficult for tasks or work packages to be omitted because it is at a more visible level and can be controlled by the Project manager even remotely, with the use of BIM.

 4).
 Effective management of client

 It is widely known that 90% of the time of a project manager is spent on communication.
 BIM is an indispensable tool for technical as well as effective communication in projects involving structural materials.
 Rather than the use of 2D drawings, BIM is a perfect tool for communicating to the client about important updates of the project whether they are change requests, project status and so on.
 At every point of the project, the client wants to know if its needs are being met and this can only be achieved with the perfect integration of BIM solutions to the communication management of the project.

 BIM enhances communication patterns by providing improved project model visualization, and flexible communication modes as well as allowing project stakeholders to interact with the project model via the touch screen.
 Subsequently, this minimizes the risk of errors in managing clients’ expectations that are usually caused by miscommunication.

 The use of BIM extends beyond the project planning phase down to the execution and monitoring phase all the way down to the project closeout phase.
 It is employed throughout the project’s life cycle and is even being used post-project by the building maintenance department for subsequent building maintenance and management.